Slope measures how fast a line changes: divide the change in yy by the change in xx. If you know two points, use

 change in ychange in x\frac{\text{change in } y}{\text{change in } x}

-For example, if xx increases from 11 to 33 while yy increases from 44 to 1010, then
+If different row pairs give the same value, the relationship is linear and that constant is the slope.
+For example, if xx increases from 11 to 33 while yy increases from 44 to 1010:

 m=10431=62=3m = \frac{10 - 4}{3 - 1} = \frac{6}{2} = 3

-Another mistake is calling a vertical line's slope 00.
-If two points have the same xx-value, the denominator is 00, so the slope is undefined.
+• At the divide step — calling a vertical line's slope 00.
+If two points share an xx-value, the denominator is 00, so the slope is undefined, not zero.
+Self-check: is the denominator nonzero before you divide?

-A third mistake is assuming any table has a slope.
+• From a table — assuming a slope exists.
 A table has one slope only if the rate of change stays constant.
+Self-check: do at least two row pairs agree?

 When Slope Is Used

-Slope is used whenever you want to describe how one quantity changes compared with another.
-You see it in graphing lines, writing linear equations, physics formulas with constant rates, and data tables that follow a linear pattern.
+Slope appears whenever you describe how one quantity changes against another: graphing lines, writing linear equations, physics formulas with constant rates, and tables that follow a linear pattern.

-Find the slope between (1,2)(1, -2) and (4,7)(4, 7).
-Write the subtraction step before you simplify, then decide whether the line rises or falls as xx increases.
+For a quick run-through, find the slope between (1,2)(1, -2) and (4,7)(4, 7).
+Write the subtraction step before you simplify, confirm the denominator is nonzero, then decide whether the line rises or falls as xx increases.

 Need help with a problem?